FREE Shipping Over $35+ (Contiguous U.S. Only)

 Quality material is important if you want your artificial tree storage bag to last for years, as well as to properly protect your Christmas tree.
 Chances are, if it's too inexpensive, or looks cheap, then it will have thin, terrible quality material.

-Every tree storage bag at Christmas World uses high quality, thick material (typically a durable polyester), that protects from rips and tears, keeps your tree safe, and is easy to wipe clean.
+Every tree storage bag at Christmas World uses high-quality, thick material (typically a durable polyester), that protects from rips and tears, keeps your tree safe, and is easy to wipe clean.

 Wheels may not be necessary for all instances but for larger trees, wheeling the bag is much easier than trying to carry an oversized bag around.
 For upright tree bags, we suggest adding a rolling tree stand.